12 Project timeline (Gantt chart)

 - Switch to Checkbox

-- Use a checkbox instead of a text label.
+- Use a checkbox instead of a text label (see Checkbox and Harvey ball).
 If the selected label already contains text, the text will be discarded.

 - Switch to Harvey ball

-- Use a Harvey ball instead of a text label.
+- Use a Harvey ball instead of a text label (see Checkbox and Harvey ball).
 If the selected label already contains text, the text will be discarded.

 - Switch to Text Label